 What is Replacing FastPass+?

-So if FastPass+ is going away, what is going to replace it?
-How are guests going to queue up for rides and how is Disney going to control them?
+So since FastPass+ has gone away, what is going to replace it?
+How are guests now queuing up for rides and how is Disney controlling them?

 We think there is a short-term answer to those questions and a long-term one, and we’ll discuss both.